dbmcclain/Astronomy/README.md

 ---
 Angular rotation of vectors about arbitrary axis - specify vector and rotation axis with angular pole positions on the unit sphere.
 No Euler angle stuff needed.
 No singularities near poles.
 No gimbal lock near zenith - but your telescope might not be so forgiving.

 General rotations can be computed in a reference frame agnostic manner.
-Any vector, V, can be decomposed into a component parallel to the rotation axis, P, and a vector perpendicular to the axis.
-P is a unit vector pointing toward the pole of the rotation axis.
+Any vector, _V_, can be decomposed into a component parallel to the rotation axis, _P_, and a vector perpendicular to the axis. _P_ is a unit vector pointing toward the pole of the rotation axis.

 We use RHS conventions here.
 So point your right-hand thumb in the direction toward the pole of rotation, and your fingers curl in the direction of positive rotation angles.

 Under rotation, the parallel component remains unchanged.
-The parallel component has magnitude (P•V) (a vector dot-product), and the perpendicular component is ((P✕V)✕P) - using vector cross-products.
-Rotation of the vector diminishes that perpendicular component, and adds a component in the direction of (P✕V).
+The parallel component has magnitude _(P•V)_ (a vector dot-product), and the perpendicular component is _((P✕V)✕P)_ - using vector cross-products.
+Rotation of the vector diminishes that perpendicular component, and adds a component in the direction of _(P✕V)_.

-Final result is ```V' = (P•V)P + ((P✕V)✕P) Cos ζ + (P✕V) Sin ζ```, for rotation angle ζ.
+Final result is `V' = (P•V)P + ((P✕V)✕P) Cos ζ + (P✕V) Sin ζ`, for rotation angle ζ.

 **rot** _vec-lon vec-lat axis-lon axis-lat rot-angle => lon, lat_ -- vectors are unit vectors specified as pole positions on the unit sphere,
         using longitude and latitude pairs.